 Lyndsay E. Medlin704.338.6131Email

 Lyndsay Medlin assists clients across industries with a variety of litigation, internal investigation, and compliance needs.
 Her experience includes assisting clients with drafting and developing policies and best practices to ensure compliance and prevent litigation; investigating and responding to internal whistleblower allegations, federal civil investigative demands, and state regulatory inquiries for financial services, healthcare, life sciences, and government contractor clients, and working closely with clients across industries to protect their business interests nationwide.
 With privacy and cybersecurity becoming paramount concerns for businesses, Lyndsay is also skilled at counseling clients regarding the nuances of privacy notices, protection of customer and client personal information, and for covered financial services clients, Bank Secrecy Act/Anti-Money Laundering compliance.

 G. Benjamin Milam704.338.6049Email

-Ben Milam represents mortgage lenders on a variety of claims, including unfair trade practices, fraud, wrongful foreclosure, the Fair Credit Reporting Act (FCRA), the Fair Debt Collection Practices Act (FDCPA), the Real Estate Settlement Procedures Act (RESPA), and the Truth in Lending Act (TILA).
-Ben also has experience in construction and insurance coverage litigation.
-View articles by Ben
+Ben Milam practices in the areas of financial services litigation and policyholder insurance coverage.
+Ben represents mortgage lenders on a variety of claims, including unfair trade practices, wrongful foreclosure, the Fair Credit Reporting Act (FCRA), the Fair Debt Collection Practices Act (FDCPA), the Real Estate Settlement Procedures Act (RESPA) and the Truth in Lending Act (TILA).
+He also represents policyholders in insurance coverage disputes, including title and liability insurance matters.

 Gregory B. Pipes205.521.8763Email